nyupyu/26.03.2022__to-do-app__ES6/README.md

 # 26.03.2022__to-do-app__ES6
-First project with used ES6 and OOP.
+First project with ES6 and OOP.